-Youth was a central theme in Benjamin’s early writings.
-For example, in a paper entitled “The Life of the Students” (Das Leben der Studenten) composed in 1915 as well as in a range of essays, fragmented texts, and notes written between 1910 and 1917.
-These include the compositions “Socrates,” “The Metaphysics of Youth,” “On Language as Such and on the Language of Man,” and “Dostoyevsky’s The Idiot” – some of which were published in contemporary periodicals and student journals.
+Youth was a central theme in Benjamin’s early writings including a paper composed in 1915 entitled “The Life of Students” (Das Leben der Studenten), as well as a range of essays, fragmented texts, and notes written between 1910 and 1917: “Socrates,” “The Metaphysics of Youth,” “On Language as Such and on the Language of Man,” and “Dostoyevsky’s The Idiot.”
+Some of these were published in contemporary periodicals and student journals.
 This selection mainly reflects the evolution of Benjamin’s theory of youth, which he developed before and during the First World War.
-Indeed, in these different writings, Benjamin developed his own ideas regarding a concept (youth) that proliferated, to some extent reinvented, in the German social, cultural and intellectual atmosphere of that time.
-The emergence and rapid growth of the German Youth Movement was perhaps the most salient example of the social and political impact of the new concept of youth.
-The trope of youth was also visible in the works of intellectuals like Erich Gutkind and Oswald Spengler; in Carl Jung’s archetype of Puer Aeternus (“forever young”); in Karl Mannheim’s discussion of “generationality” (Generationalität); as much as in Frank Wedekind’s play Spring Awakening, Fidus’s popular drawings and the overall new style of “art nouveau” that was endowed, at least in its German variant, with the meaning of a “youth art” (Jugendstil).
-Elsewhere I described this social and historical background in some detail (Author 1; Author 2).
-Here, however, I wish to focus more specifically on Benjamin’s connection between youth and the trope of “the life of the students”, which is also relevant to Agamben’s “requiem.”
+In these writings, Benjamin developed his ideas regarding a conception of youth that had proliferated and, to some extent, been reinvented, in the German social, cultural, and intellectual atmosphere of the time.
+The trope of youth also appeared in the works of contemporary intellectuals like Erich Gutkind and Oswald Spengler.
+It can be found in Carl Jung’s archetype of Puer Aeternus (“forever young”), in Karl Mannheim’s discussion of “generationality” (Generationalität); in Frank Wedekind’s play Spring Awakening, in Fidus’s popular drawings and the overall new style of “art nouveau” whose German variant was referred to as “youth art” (Jugendstil).
+Perhaps the most salient example of the social and political impact of the new concept of youth was the emergence and rapid growth of the German Youth Movement.
+I have described this social and intellectual background in some detail elsewhere (Author 1; Author 2).
+Here, I wish to focus more specifically on Benjamin’s connection between youth and the trope of “the life of students” that is most in Benjamin’s essay of that name and also relevant to Agamben’s “requiem.”

-Such a connection is especially visible in Benjamin’s essay “The Life of the Students.”
-Benjamin starkly differentiates between two forms of being a student: On the one hand as part of “a community of learning” (eine Gemeinschaft von Erkennenden) for which he advocates, and on the other by being submitted to “vocational training.”
-While the former points to an educational experience that transcends social and political conditions, the latter is enslaved to and by social requirements.
-Community of learning is thus about unmediated and enduring relations that imply intimacy and creativity.
-It also nurtures resistance to social control, and opens up a free communal space of interaction.
-Vocational training, conversely, represents instrumental needs imposed by society and a type of education that is consumed by social dictates.
+In the essay, Benjamin sharply distinguishes between two forms of being a student: The student may be a member of “a community of learning” (eine Gemeinschaft von Erkennenden) or the object of “vocational training.”
+Benjamin advocates the former as an educational experience that transcends social and political conditions and views the latter as enslaved to and by social norms.
+A community of learning includes unmediated and enduring relations that imply intimacy and creativity.
+It also nurtures resistance to social control and opens up a free communal space of interaction.
+Vocational training, by contrast, represents the instrumental needs imposed by society and is a type of education that is constituted by social dictates.

-For Benjamin, the concept of “youth” symbolizes the community of learning.
-This point is then crucial because it connects youth with the “life of the students.”
-Echoing neoromantic notions in particular, Benjamin represents the “being” as students – what “youth” stands for – as an “erotic” and “creative” core that “cannot be captured in terms of the pragmatic description of details (the history of institutions, customs, and so on)” but rather eludes them (Benjamin, 1996: 37).
-I will return to the concept of “Eros” below.
-Here I wish to underline that for Benjamin, the true young “spirit” of education relates to an imagined human essence that escapes social conditioning.
-There is an essence of the being human, a core of sorts, that eludes any social control.
-Its fulfillment is thus not aligned with the requirements of society, and though it could be distilled from a certain social context (for example, that of the students in Wilhelmian Germany) it marks the quintessence of being human that lies beyond social circumstances.
+For Benjamin, the concept of youth symbolizes the community of learning.
+In claiming so, he connects youth with the “life of the students.”
+Echoing neo-romantic notions, Benjamin represents the “being as a student,”, i.e., youth– as an erotic and creative core that “cannot be captured in terms of the pragmatic description of details (the history of institutions, customs, and so on)” (Benjamin, 1996: 37).
+I will return to the concept of Eros below.
+Here I wish to underline that for Benjamin, the true youthful spirit of education relates to an imagined human essence that escapes social conditioning.
+There is an essence of being human, a core of sorts, that eludes any social control.
+The realization of the human essence is not aligned with the requirements of society, and though it is revealed in certain social contexts (for example, that of the students in Wilhelmian Germany) it marks the quintessence of being human that lies beyond social circumstances.